druglogics/ags-paper/docs/index.md

 - `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance] section (link operator mutations).
 - `res_fit_aucs_topo.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance](#fitness-vs-ensemble-performance-1) section (topology mutations).
 - `res_param_boot_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Simulations] section.
+- `scrambled_topologies`: a directory with a compressed file (`scrambled_topologies.tar.gz`), which includes all the topology .sif files generated by the script [gen_scrambled_topologies.R](https://github.com/bblodfon/ags-paper-1/blob/master/script/gen_scrambled_topologies.R)

 # R session info {-}